Health Encyclopedia

 Discharge Instructions: Having a Clear Liquid Diet

-Your healthcare provider has prescribed a clear liquid diet for you.
+Your doctor has prescribed a clear liquid diet for you.
 This temporary diet is often prescribed right before surgery or medical tests when you need to have your stomach and intestines free of any food.
 This diet may also be prescribed after certain types of surgery or if solid food is not tolerated.
 The clear liquid diet is easy to digest and helps the body gradually get used to food again.

 Home care